-In old-school bulking and diets, bodybuilders would eat as many calories as possible from any type of food source for the purpose of putting on extra pounds.
-While this approach was effective at increasing bodyweight, some of the increased pounds were from added body fat and not muscle mass.
+In old-school bulking and diets, bodybuilders would eat as many calories as possible from any type of food source for the purpose of putting on extra pounds - known as the "dirty bulk".
+While dirty bulking was effective at increasing bodyweight through increased caloric intake, some of the increased pounds were from added body fat gains, instead of desired muscle mass.

-The problem with this is that after people pass the first hurdle of putting on extra weight, they face a new one of having newfound body fat that they want to shed.
+The problem with this is that after people pass the first hurdle of putting on extra weight through caloric surplus, they faced a new one of newfound fat gain that they wanted to shed.

-Lean bulking takes a more measured approach to nutrition, calories and macronutrients are more tightly regulated for lean muscle gains.
+Lean bulking (also known as clean bulking!) takes a more measured approach to nutrition, calories and macronutrients that are more tightly regulated for lean muscle gains.

-4x World Champ Sadik Hadzovic shared all the details with us of what he eats in a day and gave us great tips on his approach to successful lean bulking.
+4x World Champ Sadik Hadzovic shared all the details with us of what he eats in a day and gave us great tips on his approach to successful lean bulking for muscle growth and overall health.

 While some lean bulk diet plans encourage practices like skipping meals, especially breakfast, Sadik goes in an opposite direction and encourages breakfast.
-In fact, Sadik kicks his breakfast off with over 500 calories, using this meal as window to consume key muscle building macronutrients.
+In fact, the good news is that Sadik kicks his breakfast off with over 500 calories, using this meal as window to consume key muscle building macronutrients.

 Sadik “Breakfast is the most important meal of the day so it’s very important that I load up on carbohydrates and protein first thing in the morning.”